hyotang666/jingoh/org/doc/org-requirements-count.F.md

 result := non negative integer

 ## Description:
-Like CL:HASH-TABLE-COUT, ORG-REQUIREMENTS-COUNT returns the number of entries in the org's specifications.
+Like CL:HASH-TABLE-COUNT, ORG-REQUIREMENTS-COUNT returns the number of entries in the org's specifications.
 If ORG has just been created or completely deleted, the entry count is 0.

 ## Example: